threedworld-mit/tdw_visualizers/README.md

 # README

-Usage the visualizer applications to view and filter images of TDW assets.
+The visualizer applications can display using TDW assets using images created by the "screenshotter" controller.
+Use the visualizers to see all of the assets in a library at a glance, to search for assets by name, and to review some of the metadata.

 The Model Visualizer will show images of models.
 The Material Visualizer will show images of visual materials.

 ![](images/model_visualizer.png)